 The Write Protection feature allows the user to protect against inadvertent programming of the non-volatile data registers.
 If the \overline{WP} pin is tied to LOW, the data registers are protected and become read only.
-Similarly, the \overline{WP} pin is going low after start will interrupt non-volatile write to data registers, while \overline{WP} pin going low after an internal write cycle has started will have no effect on any write operation.
-The CAT5259 will accept both slave addresses and instructions, but the data registers are protected from programming by the device's failure to send an acknowledge after data is received.
+Similarly, the \overline{WP} pin going low after start will interrupt a nonvolatile write to data registers, while the \overline{WP} pin going low after an internal write cycle has stated will have no effect on any write operation (see also CAT5409 or CAT5259).
+The CAT5269 will accept both slave addresses and instructions, but the data registers are protected from programming by the device's failure to send an acknowledge after data is received.